 The HeartMate 3 Left Ventricular Assist System is contraindicated for patients who cannot tolerate, or who are allergic to, anticoagulation therapy.

 There are comprehensive clinical evidence materials available to learn about the survival rate and patient improvement associated with the HeartMate 3 LVAD.
-For a deep dive into the clinical data, visit Clinical Evidence and Momentum 3 Trial information.
+For a deep dive into the clinical data, visit the Clinical Evidence and Momentum 3 Trial information.

 MOMENTUM 3 is the largest LVAD trial ever conducted demonstrating excellent survival and safety outcomes with HeartMate 3™ LVAD.**1